Convert 1500 M To Feet

 Q: Is the conversion factor always exactly 3.28084?

 A: No, it's an approximation.
-The exact conversion factor has more decimal places.
-3.28084 is accurate enough for most practical purposes, but for highly precise calculations, a more accurate value should be used.
+Now, the exact conversion factor has more decimal places.
+In practice, 3.
+28084 is accurate enough for most practical purposes, but for highly precise calculations, a more accurate value should be used.

 Q: How can I convert feet back to meters?